 Social media marketing can be broken down into different buckets, generally by channel and by services.
 Let’s take a look at each.

 How Much Does Marketing With Twitter Cost?

-Launching a new Twitter account, complete with setup and outsourcing content creation/consumer interaction (all 140 characters at a time), costs an average of $2,000-$4,000 per month.
-That said, the total price range was $1,000-$7,500 per month.
+Launching a new Twitter account, complete with setup and outsourcing content creation/consumer interaction (all 280 characters at a time), costs an average of $2,000-$4,000 per month – and that’s just for Twitter.
+With that said, the total price range was $1,000-$7,500 per month.

 How Much Does Marketing With Facebook Cost?

 Facebook management pricing can run a bit higher than that of Twitter alone.
 To set up a new Facebook account and provide limited ongoing training to business partners, online PR agencies charge an average of $2,500-$5,000 per month, with some going as high as $9,000.